samylaumonier/paradoxe/packages/electron-builder/README.md

 expose additional functionality, please [submit a pull request](https://github.com/rissem/meteor-electron/pull/new/master) or [file an issue](https://github.com/rissem/meteor-electron/issues/new).

-You may also substitute your own application code for `meteor-electron`'s default application by setting the `appSrcDir` settings option. `meteor-electron` will continue to package your application and serve the application update feed and download URLs, but in-app functionality will be your responsibility.  **Warning**: this responsibility includes setting up your application window and menu, checking for remote updates, registering the `Electron` module (that defines `Electron.isElectron`), and possibly other things.
-If you take this route, it's recommended that you start by copying `meteor-electron`'s `app` directory.
+You may also substitute your own application code for `meteor-electron-builder`'s default application by setting the `appSrcDir` settings option. `meteor-electron-builder` will continue to package your application and serve the application update feed and download URLs, but in-app functionality will be your responsibility.  **Warning**: this responsibility includes setting up your application window and menu, checking for remote updates, registering the `Electron` module (that defines `Electron.isElectron`), and possibly other things.
+If you take this route, it's recommended that you start by copying `meteor-electron-builder`'s `app` directory.

-Also, you also probably want to keep your application code in a subdirectory of your application's `private` directory so that Meteor will observe changes to it and restart the server; when it does so, `meteor-electron` will rebuild and relaunch the app.
+Also, you also probably want to keep your application code in a subdirectory of your application's `private` directory so that Meteor will observe changes to it and restart the server; when it does so, `meteor-electron-builder` will rebuild and relaunch the app.